-As set out in the SEN code of practice, an EHC plan will cease if someone progresses to further or higher education, but a support plan is likely to be required thereafter.
+As set out in the SEND code of practice, an EHC plan will cease if someone progresses to further or higher education, but a support plan is likely to be required thereafter.

 The objective is to ensure that there will be an appropriate package of care and support in place from the day the young person or carer starts at the institution.
-In many cases a young person or carer studying at university will have a dual location, for example coming home to stay with the parents during weekends or holidays.
+In many cases a young person or carer studying at university will have two locations, for example coming home to stay with the parents during weekends or holidays.
 Where this is the case, local authorities must ensure their needs are met all year round.

-CCGs should use the National Framework for NHS Continuing Healthcare and supporting guidance and tools (especially the Decision Support Tool) to determine what ongoing care services people aged 18 years or over should receive (see Continuing Health Care – NHS).
+Integrated Care Boards (ICBs) should use the National Framework for NHS Continuing Healthcare and supporting guidance and tools (especially the Decision Support Tool) to determine what ongoing care services people aged 18 years or over should receive (see Continuing Health Care – NHS chapter).

-The framework sets out that CCGs should ensure that adult NHS continuing healthcare is assessed at all transition planning meetings for all young people whose may be potential eligibility.
+The framework sets out that ICBs should ensure that adult NHS continuing healthcare is assessed at all transition planning meetings for all young people whose may be potential eligibility.

 The framework sets out best practice for the timing of transition steps as follows: